saurabhkarya/ska-filtering-application/Notes.md

+Note: using SS instead of Spaceships

+## Setting Up the Environment and Files
 1. Figure out the Technologies required for the Task:
 * Front-end Framework: **React**
 * Back-end Framework: **Django** or Flask
 * Database: **PostgreSQL**
 * Axios for making API calls

 2. Create the development environment: React, Axios, Virtual Env, Django